Vintage-Style Living Room Design

 A dark cottage core living room should feel like a warm hug.
 This means layering textiles—and lots of them.
 It's about creating a sensory experience, where every surface invites touch.

 Think chunky knit throws in deep jewel tones, a heavy wool blanket draped over an armchair, and perhaps a faux fur rug underfoot.
-Linen throw pillows in muted, earthy shades add another layer of texture.
-The truth is, mixing patterns and materials, like a subtle tartan with a ribbed velvet, prevents the space from feeling flat.
+Linen throw pillows in muted, earthy shades add another layer of texture. mixing patterns and materials, like a subtle tartan with a ribbed velvet, prevents the space from feeling flat.

 Lighting is paramount in a dark cottagecore living room.
 It’s not about brightness, but about creating pools of warm, inviting light that highlight textures and corners, leaving other areas in soft shadow.